DavidMMendenhall/computer-graphics-demos/Frustum_Culling/readme.md

 2. point out the FPS
 3. disable culling, the FPS should drop (if it doesn't, try increasing the item count, and show FPS increases when you re-enable culling)
 4. Re-enable culling and show the tree data structure around the objects to show how it minimizes the number of hit tests required to detrmine what is in the view frustum.

+## How to run?
+This can be run on any HTTP server.
+This also comes with its own server.js for running using a node.js server.
+You can run using the command `npm start` in the root of this project and use a WebGL enabled browser to navigate to the port speciifed.